Principal Investigator

 Dr. Gray is an Associate Professor at the University of South Florida College of Public Health (COPH).
 Her expertise is in the field of behavioral nutrition, with a focus on improving eating behaviors and preventing diet-related chronic diseases, such as obesity, heart disease, and type 2 diabetes in children and adolescents.

-As the Principal Investigator of the R21 grant (R21HD106182) funded by NICHD, Dr. Gray is currently leading a study aimed to determine the feasibility and preliminary efficacy of a nutrition intervention for toddlers with ASD and their parents through the Early Intervention Services.
+As the Principal Investigator of the R21 grant (R21HD106182) funded by NICHD, Dr. Gray recently completed a study aimed to determine the feasibility and preliminary efficacy of a nutrition intervention for toddlers with ASD and their parents through the Early Intervention Services.
 She uses evidence-based feeding strategies and behaviorally-focused nutrition education for children with ASD and their families.
 Since 2023, her team has also been working on expanding the age group of this intervention to preschoolers (3-5 years), which is one of the Autism Intervention Research Network on Physical Health (AIR-P) programs funded by HRSA through University of California, Los Angeles.

 PhD in Behavioral Nutrition, Columbia University, 2009